borisschapira/boris.schapira.dev/_posts/en/dad/2024/2024-04-25-cinderella.md

     fr: cendrillon
 ---

-13-yo grumbles:
+13yo grumbles:

 > – You ask me to do all the chores, I'm Cinderella!
 > – No, you're not.
 We just asked you to empty the dishwasher.
 > – You did not ask, you ordered.
 I do everything!
 I'm Cinderella.
 > – No, you're Cinderella's father.
 > – What?!
 There is no Cinderella's father.
 > – Oh there is.
-Who do you think married the awful godmother, and why?
+Who do you think married the awful mother-in-law, and why?
 > – I don't know.
 Because his wife died?
 > – And ?
 > – And he needed someone to look after his daughter?